 The Group operates an "Employee Home Ownership Scheme" which is categorised as a finance lease.
 Under the scheme, the Group sells the built units to employees under interest free finance lease arrangement for a period of twenty years.
 Generally, the employee is entitled to continue in the scheme, even after retirement, resignation or termination from the Group.
 The gross value of the lease payments is recognised as a receivable under employee home ownership scheme.
 The difference between the gross receivable and the present value of the receivable is recognised as an unearned interest income with a corresponding impact in the interim condensed consolidated statement of profit or loss and other comprehensive income as an employee benefit expense.
 Interest income is recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income over the term of the lease using the effective rate of interest.
-In case of cancellation of the employee home ownership contract by the employee, the amount paid by the employee under the scheme is forfeited and recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income is forfeited and recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income is forfeited and recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income is forfeited and recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income.
+In case of cancellation of the employee home ownership contract by the employee, the amount paid by the employee under the scheme is forfeited and recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income is recognised in the interim condensed consolidated statement of the employee home ownership contract by the employee, the amount paid by the employee under the scheme is forfeited and recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income.